 DON’T YOU DARE #3: Don’t you dare talk 90%+ about what someone who attends the university told you about it.

-To keep it short & to the point: those are that person’s opinions, but again, you’re not telling the admissions officer why you are interested.
+To keep it short & to the point: those are that person’s opinions.
+You have to tell the admissions officer why you are interested.

-Once again, you can mention in 1-2 sentences (depending on word count) the fact that you’ve spoken to a sibling, friend, cousin, etc. who attends/attended the university and because of just how much they love it, that you feel you’d love it too because of XYZ (list out what you’ve heard).
+Once again, you can mention in 1-2 sentences (depending on word count) that after speaking to a sibling, friend, cousin, etc. who attends/attended the university and hearing their thoughts, you feel you’d love it too because of XYZ (list out what you’ve heard).

 DON’T YOU DARE #4: Don’t you dare tell them about their own programs.

-When you tell the university about the program that you’re interested in, limit the description to 1-2 sentences, and don’t just describe their own program back to them.
-They already know what their programs are – or can look them up – so explain how/what parts of the program are relevant to you.
+When you tell the university about the program that you’re interested in, limit the description to 1-2 sentences, and don’t summarize their own program back to them.
+They already know what their programs are.
+Instead, explain how/what parts of the program are relevant to you.

-Meaning: how will that particular program/resource/opportunity help you get closer to the person you want to be or the life that you want to create?
+How will that particular program/resource/opportunity help you get closer to the person you want to be and the life that you want to create?

 DON’T YOU DARE #5: Don’t you dare be vague!

-Here’s your aim: your job is to convince the university why that university and no one except for that particular university can help you become the person you want to be.
+Your job is to convince the university why only it can help you become the person you want to be.

 That it’s the specific tools [name them] that only that university can provide.

-The supplementals end up tailored to the universities in question…so you can’t really recycle them.
+The supplemental essays end up tailored to the universities in question…so you can’t really recycle them.

-Note: gathering information to fully answer this question can take time, so don’t think you can just BS it.
+Note: Gathering information to fully answer this question will take time, so factor that into your writing time.

 So, now that we have some of the most common “Don’t You Dare”s out of the way, let’s talk about what you should do.